Updated: February 2024

 Scientists also estimate that vaping carries just 0.5% of the cancer risk of smoking, while long-term studies have demonstrated that switching to vaping can reverse some smoking diseases.

-You can find a great overview of the benefits of vaping in the video by Yorkshire Cancer Research below:
+You can find a great overview of the benefits of vaping in this video by Yorkshire Cancer Research:

 What is the difference between a vape and an e-cigarette?

 Electronic cigarette (or e-cigarette) was the first term used for the device used for vaping.
 Over time, the term ‘vape’ or ‘vape device’ came to be used.
 Nowadays, these terms are used interchangeably.

 |Resemble cigarettes, beginner-friendly, compact.

 |Ready-to-use, convenient, single use.

 |On-the-go users or those exploring vaping for the first time

 |Vapers who value portability and user-friendly options